 If you’ve been following the media or popular bloggers, you may have noticed that the ketogenic diet is one of the latest in trending diets.
 It has made its way up there with paleo and gluten free diets.
 If you’re searching Pinterest or other sites, often ketogenic recipes come up as the suggested searches.
 So, what’s the deal with the ketogenic thing anyways?
-We’re going to give you the lowdown so you can decide whether this diet is a good fit for you.
+We’re going to give you the lowdown on the information that you need to know about this diet.

 What exactly is the Ketogenic Diet?